super-linter/super-linter/docs/add-new-linter.md

    the user if the tools that might conflict with each other are enabled at the same time.

+1. Update the [upgrade guide](./upgrade-guide.md) to mention the addition of a potentially conflicting linter.

 ### Configure the new tool for the Super-linter repository

 If the default configuration of the new tool is unsuitable for the Super-linter